-The Center for Community Service also supports the year-round planning, awareness and fundraising efforts of approximately 30 student leaders who organize, promote and implement Hunger Clean-up, Marquette's largest service event, in April.
+The Center for Community Service also supports the year-round planning, awareness and fundraising efforts of approximately 30 student leaders who organize, promote and implement Community Day of Service, Marquette's largest service event, in April.
 Each year, approximately 1,500 serve their community while funds raised support the ongoing efforts of local nonprofits addressing issues of poverty.
 Students may apply for these leadership roles in the fall semester.

 Contact through the Office of Student Development